Twenty-Five Things That Actually Work

 Solarpunk gardening is a regenerative approach that grows food, medicine, and pollinator habitat while building soil and biodiversity.
 It rejects monoculture, synthetic inputs, and lawns in favor of polycultures, mulched soil, perennials, and native plants — treating a yard as a small piece of working ecosystem rather than decoration.

-How do I start a solarpunk garden if I'm a beginner?
+How do I start a solarpunk garden from scratch?

 Start with one bed, mulch heavily with leaves or wood chips, and plant a polyculture of one easy edible (lettuce or beans), one pollinator native, and one perennial herb.
 Skip tilling, skip synthetic fertilizer, and observe for a season before expanding.
 Most solarpunk gardens grow by accretion, not by master plan.